 ALTER CLUSTER SOFTFAIL nodeid [, nodeid] ...
 ALTER CLUSTER UNSOFTFAIL nodeid [, nodeid] ...
 ALTER CLUSTER REFORM

-ALTER CLUSTER SOFTFAIL causes the Rebalancer to move all data from the designated node(s).
-Once all the data is relocated, the cluster must be directed to REFORM the cluster.
+ALTER CLUSTER SOFTFAIL directs the Rebalancer to move all data from the designated node(s) but does not remove it from the cluster.

-ALTER CLUSTER UNSOFTFAIL abandons a previous SOFTFAIL request before it completes.
+ALTER CLUSTER UNSOFTFAIL cancels a previous SOFTFAIL request.
 The node(s) are again made available for use and the Rebalancer will work to relocate data to the node(s).

-ALTER CLUSTER REFORM forces a group change for the cluster.
-This is the final step of the Flex Down process.
-For detailed instructions see Reducing Your Cluster's Capacity - Flex Down.
+ALTER CLUSTER REFORM removes softfailed nodes from the cluster and performs a group change.
+For full instructions see Reducing Your Cluster's Capacity - Flex Down.

 ALTER CLUSTER DROP